Book of Genesis: Patriarchal age (chapters 12–50)

-Abram, a man descended from Noah, is instructed by God to travel from his home in Mesopotamia to the land of Canaan.
+Abram, a man descended from Noah, is instructed by God to travel from his home in Ur of the Chaldees to the land of Canaan.
 There, God makes a promise to Abram, promising that his descendants shall be as numerous as the stars, but that people will suffer oppression in a foreign land for four hundred years, after which they will inherit the land "from the river of Egypt to the great river, the river Euphrates".
-Abram's name is changed to 'Abraham' and that of his wife Sarai to Sarah (meaning "princess"), and God says that all males should be circumcised as a sign of his promise to Abraham.
-Due to her old age, Sarah tells Abraham to take her Egyptian handmaiden, Hagar, as a second wife (to bear a child).
+Abram's name is changed to Abraham and that of his wife and half-sibling Sarai to Sarah (meaning 'princess').
+God institutes that all males should be circumcised as a sign of his promise to Abraham.
+Due to her old age, Sarah tells Abraham to take her Egyptian handmaiden, Hagar, as a second wife.
 Through Hagar, Abraham fathers Ishmael.

 God then plans to destroy the cities of Sodom and Gomorrah for the sins of their people.
-Abraham protests but fails to get God to agree not to destroy the cities (his reasoning being that everybody there is evil, except for Abraham's nephew Lot).
-Angels save Abraham's nephew Lot (who was living there at the same time) and his family, but his wife looks back on the destruction, (even though God commanded not to) and turns into a pillar of salt for going against his word.
-Lot's daughters, concerned that they are fugitives who will never find husbands, get Lot drunk so they can become pregnant by him, and give birth to the ancestors of the Moabites and Ammonites.
+Abraham pleads for the city, that it may not be destroyed if ten righteous people are found there.
+Angels remove Abraham's nephew, Lot, and his family from Sodom.
+The cities are destroyed; his wife turns to view them and is turned into a pillar of salt.
+Lot's daughters, concerned that they are fugitives who will never find husbands, inebriate Lot so they can become pregnant by him, and give birth to the ancestors of the Moabites and Ammonites.

-Abraham and Sarah go to the Philistine town of Gerar, pretending to be brother and sister (they are half-siblings).
-The King of Gerar takes Sarah for his wife, but God warns him to return her (as she is really Abraham's wife) and he obeys.
-God sends Sarah a son and tells her she should name him Isaac; through him will be the establishment of the covenant (promise).
-Sarah then drives Ishmael and his mother Hagar out into the wilderness (because Ishmael is not her real son and Hagar is a slave), but God saves them and promises to make Ishmael a great nation.
+Abraham and Sarah go to the Philistine town of Gerar, claiming to be brother and sister.
+The King of Gerar takes Sarah for his wife, but God warns him to return her and he obeys.
+God sends Sarah a son and tells her she should name him Isaac; through him will be the establishment of the covenant.
+Sarah then drives Ishmael and his mother Hagar out into the wilderness, but God saves them and promises to make Ishmael a great nation.